ydkmlt84/Maintainerr_docs/docs/Configuration.md

 ## Overseerr

-Overseerr's configuration is required to use it's parameters in rules and to remove requests. </br>
+Overseerr's configuration is required to use its parameters in rules and to remove requests. </br>

 | Param | Description |
 | ------------- |:-------------:|